taro-watanabe/nexusfrontiertech-coding-challenge/README.md

     3. **Errors out if PDF, PNG, JPG, or JPEG not detected**
     4. **OCR process for ordinary image file:**
     4a.
 Pre-processing
     4b.
-Making Guess with Tesseract
+Making Guess with `pytesseract`
     4c.
 Post-Processing
     4d.
-Wr
-    te to a txt
+Write to a txt

 # Pytesseract and TesseractOCR engine